Due to the mother-Kitten bond and intimate relationship, kittens learn things faster from their respective mothers than others.

-Mother cats teach their offspring how to behave around strange dogs or other cats.
+Mother cats teach their offspring to behave around strange dogs or other cats.

-They train them on how to protect themselves in case they need to run in times of threat.
+They also train them to protect themselves if they need to run in times of threat.

-Learning how to hunt for food is one of the essential traits found in cats.
-They have this hunting instinct from birth.
+Learning how to hunt for food is one of the essential traits for all cats.
+Luckily, they have this hunting instinct from birth.

-Nevertheless, they still need guidance on how to hunt, and this is what the mother cat teaches them.
+Nevertheless, kittens still need guidance on hunting, which is what the mother cat teaches them.
 The kittens learn hunting basics, such as where to find their prey and how to approach them.

-After a few lessons, she takes them for mice hunting.
-She may help them until they can hunt for themselves.
+After a few lessons, she takes them for mice hunting, where she helps the kittens hunt until they can hunt for themselves.

 Young cats often eat whatever they see when hungry.
-Sometimes, they even eat from their litters after urinating or defecating, which is harmful to their health.
+Sometimes, they even eat from their litter after urinating or defecating, which harms their health.

 Knowing what to eat is another vital thing mother cats teach their kitty cats.

-Besides hunting for their food, kittens learn from their mother what to eat and what they should avoid.
+Besides hunting for their food, kittens learn what to eat and what they should avoid from their mother.

 4. How To Excrete

 Excreting at any place is a common habit of kittens.
-As they grow, she teaches them how to handle their excretions and use a litter tray properly.
+Therefore, the mother teaches them how to handle their excretions and use a litter tray properly as they grow.

-Mother cats also teach their offspring how to interact and mingle with other young cats.
+Mother cats ensure that they teach their offspring how to interact and mingle with other young cats.

-Mother cats teach them how to hiss properly and gnarl.
-This helps the young cats to socialize and adjust to the new environment after separation from their mother.
+Apart from that, mother cats teach their kitten how to hiss properly and gnarl so that the young cats can adapt and adjust to the new environment after separation from their mother.

 Kitty cats are born with a sharp set of teeth.
 Without proper training, they can hurt themselves or other cats around them.

-This is important as they need to socialize and interact with other young cats.
+This training is crucial as they need to socialize and interact with other young cats.